aghents/aghents/README.md

 ## About myself

-- 🌱 I’m currently doing an Internship at National Center of Artificial Intelligence (CENIA)
+- 🌱 I’m currently working as a Research Engineer at National Center of Artificial Intelligence (CENIA)
 - 📫 How to reach me: agustinghent@gmail.com | agustinghent[at]gmail[dot]com
 - ⚡ Fun facts:
     * I'm very proficient in Spanish (I'm chilean, <em>buena culiao!<em>), speak proper English and some Portuguese.